 Many times spouse’s are shocked to discover that their significant other has hidden assets which they hope to keep after a divorce.
+Although upsetting, it is not unusual to find out that one spouse is hiding assets from their spouse.
 Should you discover hidden assets, even after your divorce is finalized, you will still be able to go back to court to get your community share.

 Locating Hidden Assets

 Some of the more effective measures to locate hidden assets include:

 - Check all tax returns and 1099s to ensure that all income was reported.
 This does not negate the possibility that your spouse has also deceived the IRS but most of us are careful and want to avoid a tax audit.